mkim0710/nih-pmi-data-dictionary/README.md

 - New Compensation Signature form added with signature field and date
 - Age calculation formula fixed so that age calculates correctly when date is exactly 18 years ago
-- New fields added to Community Recruitment Survery
+- New fields added to Community Recruitment Survey
 - Other minor changes

 February 8, 2018